Subaru-PFS/spt_etc_webapp/docs/docs/inputs.md

 | Integration Time per Exposure |   450 | s      |
 | Distance from FoV center      |  0.45 | deg    |
 | Telescope Zenith Angle        |    35 | deg    |

+Note that one can set unrealistic observing conditions, so please make sure to set the parameters close to your requested observing conditions.
+The safest approach is to use the nominal (default) observing condition as a reference.